How can I understand autism from a Somali perspective?

 • Being happy in their own company

-Your child will always have autism throughout their life, but it doesn’t mean they can’t succeed.
+Your child will always be autistic throughout their life, but it doesn’t mean they can’t succeed.
 What will make a difference is early intervention and knowing how to support them.

 To download this information and some top tips, click the links below.